Your questions, answered

 Ohio’s Youth Concussion Law, Return to Play

 Prohibits coaches from allowing athletes to continue to play if there are symptoms of a concussion.
-If a child is suspected of having a concussion, they must cleared by a physician or authorized health care provided in order to be allowed to participate in the next class.
-For more information, click the following link: Return to Play - Ohio’s Youth Concussion Law .
+If a child is suspected of having a concussion, they must be cleared by a physician or authorized health care provider in order to be allowed to participate in the next class.
+For more information, click the following link: Return to Play - Ohio’s Youth Concussion Law.

 Educates parents and coaches about the warning signs for a sudden cardiac arrest.
 For more details about Lindsey’s Law, please click on the following link: Lindsey’s Law.